Fevarin, 100 mg 30 pcs.

 Mental disorders: mania

-Genital and mammary gland disorders: galactorrhea.
+Genital and breast disorders: galactorrhea.

 Skin and subcutaneous tissue disorders: photosensitivity reactions.

-Blood and lymphatic system disorders: hemorrhages (e.g., gastrointestinal bleeding, ecchymosis, purpura).
+Blood and lymphatic system disorders: hemorrhages (eg, gastrointestinal bleeding, ecchymosis, purpura).

 Endocrine system disorders: insufficient secretion of antidiuretic hormone.